 The project milestones feature does have quasi dependencies if you need to shuffle your project around.
 Say for example there is a design milestone that ends the first phase of a project and it runs late.
 You can move the due date of the first milestone and all of the other milestones and tasks will move as well.
-If you are unfamilar with using milestones in project management this video introduction might be worth a look.
-If you are interested in seeing each project and the milestones in a Gantt chart like display the Periscope report might be worth a look.
+If you are unfamiliar with using milestones in project management this video introduction might be worth a look.
+If you are interested in seeing each project and its milestones and tasks in a Gantt chart the Gantt chart help resource might be worth a look.